-The investment strategy on the derivative side includes identifying and investing into arbitrage opportunities between spot/cash and futures prices of individual stocks.
 The Scheme will deploy "Cash and Carry Arbitrage" strategy wherein the Fund Manager will evaluate the difference between price of an individual stock in the futures market and in the spot/cash market.
 If the price of a stock in the futures market is higher than in the spot/cash market, after considering the associated costs and taxes, the Scheme may buy the stock in the spot/cash market and sell the same in equal quantity in the futures market simultaneously.
 Similarly, the Scheme may at a later date, unwind the trade by selling cash position and buying in the futures markets.
-The Fund Manager after careful analysis may also decide to roll over his position if the market conditions are favorable.
+The Fund Manager after careful analysis may also decide to roll over his position, if the market conditions are favourable.